xxwilliam/assignment-1/README.md

 <h3>DESCRIPTION OF PRODUCT;</h3>

-<p>As the name suggests G,E,C,A. Gps ,Engine immobiliser, Camera and Alarm, lets discover what each 1 does;</p>
+<p> The G,E,C,A. Gps ,Engine immobiliser, Camera and Alarm, lets discover what each 1 does;</p>

  <h3>GPS Tracking;</h3>
 <p>The Gps Tracker will work along side but not wired into the factory gps (if the vehicle has 1), it will have it's own